Real Forms of Holomorphic Hamiltonian Systems: Introduction

 \subsection{Holomorphic symplectic geometry}

-A holomorphic symplectic manifold is a complex manifold \(M\) equipped with a closed and non-degenerate holomorphic 2-form \(\Omega\).
-This gives an isomorphism between each tangent space and its dual by identifying \(df\in T^*_pM\) with the tangent vector \(X_f\in T_pM\) satisfying
+A holomorphic symplectic manifold is a complex manifold $M$ equipped with a closed and non-degenerate holomorphic 2-form $\Omega$.
+This gives an isomorphism between the holomorphic tangent bundle $T^*_{1,0}M$ and the real tangent bundle $TM$ by identifying the complex-valued covector $df$ to $x\in M$ with the tangent vector $X_f$ satisfying

-for all \(Y\in T_pM\).
-In this way we may associate to a holomorphic function \(f\) a Hamiltonian vector field \(X_f\).
-If we separate the holomorphic symplectic form into its real and imaginary parts we obtain real symplectic forms \(\omega_R\) and \(\omega_I\) on \(M\), where \(\Omega=\omega_R+i\omega_I\).
-If we write the complex structure on each tangent space as \(I\) then these two forms are related by
+for all $Y\in T_xM$.
+In this way, we may associate to a holomorphic function $f$ a Hamiltonian vector field $X_f$.
+If we separate the holomorphic symplectic form into its real and imaginary parts we obtain real symplectic forms $\omega_R$ and $\omega_I$ on $M$, where $\Omega=\omega_R+{\rm i}\omega_I$.
+If we write the complex structure on each tangent space as $I$, then these two forms are related by

-\begin{propn} Let \(f\) be a holomorphic function defined on a holomorphic symplectic manifold \((M,\Omega)\) and write \(f=u+iv\) as its decomposition into real and imaginary parts.
-The Hamiltonian vector field \(X_f\) is equivalently the Hamiltonian vector field of \(u\) on \((M,\omega_R)\), and of \(v\) on \((M,\omega_I)\). \end{propn} \begin{proof} This follows immediately by expanding \(\Omega(X_f,Y)=\langle df, Y\rangle\) into real and imaginary parts as
+\begin{Proposition} Let $f$ be a holomorphic function defined on a holomorphic symplectic manifold~$(M,\Omega)$ and write $f=u+{\rm i}v$ as its decomposition into real and imaginary parts.
+The~Hamiltonian vector field $X_f$ is equivalently the Hamiltonian vector field of $u$ on $(M,\omega_R)$ and of~$v$ on~$(M,\omega_I)$. \end{Proposition} \begin{proof} This follows immediately by expanding $\Omega(X_f,Y)=\langle \mathrm{d}f, Y\rangle$ into real and imaginary parts as